Skip to content

 Running the Examples

-The scripts for this example require data files (mp3du.gsf, Heads_for_MEUK.asc, MEUK_WELLS.csv, PartStart_Intersect.*) that are located in the Examples/Example5a/02-MEUK_Equivalent/ directory of the mod-PATH3DU repository.
+The scripts for this example are not self-contained downloads.
+They depend on external model data files (mp3du.gsf, Heads_for_MEUK.asc, MEUK_WELLS.csv, PartStart_Intersect.*) from Examples/Example5a/02-MEUK_Equivalent/ in the mod-PATH3DU repository.
+The validation workflow also depends on legacy reference shapefiles in Examples/Example5a/Shapefiles/.

 To run these scripts, you must execute them from within that directory: